Let’s take a look at the hiring statistics for Coinbase:

 Read.
 A lot.

-Look for information that allows you to place an educated bet.
 I can tell you that with the onslaught of new cryptocurrencies and ICOs (Initial Coin Offerings), there are many bogus attempts to lure people’s money into worthless coin purchases.
 Look at the structure of the crypto asset and use your reasoning to determine which tokens you want to get into.

 CoinMarketCap provides an extensive listing of available coins.
 Currently, there are 1,656 coins listed and prices range from fractions of a cent to thousands of dollars.
 However, not each of the coins listed is available through the same platform.
 In some cases, you need to discover an exchange method for purchasing a specific coin.
 This could very likely mean buying a token on a platform like Coinbase and exchanging that coin for another coin, which you hold in a wallet.
 This is a major reason why people are finding it difficult to get in the crypto currency asset pool.